doghoc/rnnTrader/README.md

 # rnnTrader

-rnnTrader should be an recurrent neural networks cryptocurrency trader with predicting  in the future.
+rnnTrader should be an recurrent neural network cryptocurrency trader with predicting  in the future.

 Mostly based on https://pythonprogramming.net/cryptocurrency-recurrent-neural-network-deep-learning-python-tensorflow-keras/ but customized for the usage of cryptocurrency data from http://www.cryptodatadownload.com/index.html and more.